kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_fingerprint.md

 Calculate the SHA256 fingerprint of an artifact.
 Requires `--artifact-type` flag to be set.
-Artifact type can be one of: "file" for files, "dir" for directories, "docker" for docker images.
+Artifact type can be one of: "file" for files, "dir" for directories, "oci" for container images in registries or "docker" for local docker images.

-Fingerprinting docker images can be done using the local docker daemon or the fingerprint can be fetched from a remote registry.
+Fingerprinting container images can be done using the local docker daemon or the fingerprint can be fetched from a remote registry.

 When fingerprinting a 'dir' artifact, you can exclude certain paths from fingerprint calculation